-At the bottom of the screen, the current function of the wheels is shown on a simulated roller.
+At the bottom left of the right hand screen, the current function of the wheels is shown on a simulated roller.
 If fixture attributes are being set, this shows the possible settings which are available on the fixtures.
 Above the roller image a legend shows which attributes are being controlled by each wheel and the centre of the roller shows the current attribute.
 Touch the upper or lower segment of the roller to set the attribute to maximum/minimum.